 Elaborating the last point:

-We recognize that there are many other issues that need to be addressed at the 519.
-This petition is focused on violence that happened at TDoR by the TTA.
-We intend to address issues of abuse, accountability, and the co-optation and breakdown of decision-making, support and educational resources at the 519 and other organizations at future actions, petitions, events, etc.
+We recognize that there are many other issues that need to be addressed at SHC and the 519.
+This petition is focused on the violence that happened at TDoR by the TTA.
+We intend to address issues of abuse, accountability, and the co-optation and the breakdown of decision-making, support and educational resources at the 519 and other organizations at future actions, events, through petitions, etc.